topicusonderwijs/vanilla-native-federation/README.md

 ### 2. That's it! 🎉

 Your micro frontends are now loaded and ready to use.
 The runtime handles:
-- ✅ Fetching and processing remoteEntry.json files
+- ✅ Fetching and processing of remoteEntry.json files
-- ✅ Resolving shared dependencies
+- ✅ Resolving and reuse of shared dependencies
-- ✅ Generating optimized import maps
+- ✅ Generating an optimized import map based on cached dependencies
-- ✅ Loading your micro frontend modules
+- ✅ Loading your remote modules (micro frontends)

 ### Available quickstart Runtime